s-angheben/haskellExp/ST_monad/README.md

 Escape the monad
 `runST :: (forall s.
 ST s a) -> a` with this function is possible to extract a value from the State, so it's possible to define wrapper or larger function that use the ST monad but then only the result is important. runST takes a State transformers, create an initalial State (empty, zero reference) execute the operation and extract the result, discarding the final state.

-Important: even if the IO Monad is a special type of State Transformer is not possible to escape tiState Transformer is not possible to escape in that case.

 ### IO
 `type IO a = ST RealWorld a`

+Important: even if the IO Monad is a special type of State Transformer is not possible to escape the State Transformer, thanks to encapusulation.
 ### ARRAY
 operations:
     - `newSTArray :: Ix i => (i, i) -> e -> ST s (STArray s i e)`